A to Z List

 An honor bestowed upon retired faculty who have served the university for 10 or more years.
 These retired faculty have a record of teaching excellence, substantive scholarship, and meaningful service.
 Benefits for faculty emeritus vary across departments.

 The process of encoding a message or information in such a way that only authorized parties can access it.
-The information will be unintelligible until it is decrypted.
+The information will not be clear until it is decrypted.

 Content Management - Department Aides.
 The umTech Service Desk must add your account for Ensemble Video.
 Once your account is added, you can add videos directly from Ensemble to eCourseware.